-- “Whiplash” is one of the most common soft tissue injuries, which occurs when the car stops or turns suddenly, or is struck forcefully from behind, causing the neck to “whip” back and forth rapidly.
+- “Whiplash” is one of the most common soft tissue injuries, which occurs when the car stops or turns suddenly or is struck forcefully from behind, causing the neck to “whip” back and forth rapidly.
 Symptoms of whiplash include neck pain and stiffness, reduced range of motion, and increased pain with movement.

 - Musculoskeletal injuries can affect muscles, tendons, ligaments, and nerves anywhere else in the body.
-If these tissues are stretched, compressed or bent during the accident, these injuries can be extremely painful and may prevent you from performing simple tasks such as getting dressed, picking up your toddler, or performing work-related activities.
+If these tissues are stretched, compressed, or bent during the accident, these injuries can be extremely painful and may prevent you from performing simple tasks such as getting dressed, picking up your toddler, or performing work-related activities.
 To avoid long-term damage, you should seek medical attention if you experience redness, swelling, inflammation, or pain that gets worse with movement.

 - Head injuries range from relatively mild to extremely serious.
 In many instances, there may be no bruising or other visible sign to indicate that you’ve sustained a head injury.
-If the car stops or turns suddenly, the head can be thrust against the steering wheel or a side window; when no seatbelt is used and no air bag deploys, the head can strike the front windshield as well.
+If the car stops or turns suddenly, the head can be thrust against the steering wheel or a side window; when no seatbelt is used and no airbag deploys, the head can strike the front windshield as well.
 The impact can cause simple bruising or a closed head injury.
 A closed head injury may damage the fluid and tissue inside the skull.
 The most severe head injuries can result in permanent brain damage.

-- Concussion can result when the head is thrown back and forth, even if the head doesn’t make physical contact with anything.
+- A concussion can result when the head is thrown back and forth, even if the head doesn’t make physical contact with anything.
 Symptoms of a concussion, which may not appear for a few hours, include a headache, temporary loss of consciousness, dizziness, ringing in the ears, or seeing “stars.”
 A “blackout” or loss of consciousness after the crash may indicate a serious head injury.

 - Bone fractures typically result from blunt force.
 The most common bones to fracture are the hands, arms, feet, and legs.
 However, the ribs, skull, sternum, hips, head, and spinal cord can also be fractured in a car accident.
 The symptoms of a fracture are severe pain, redness, swelling, bruising, deformity, and loss of function.
 Serious car accident fractures are more likely to require surgery, as they may involve multiple fractures or crushing injuries.
 Accompanying tendon and ligament damage can make injuries even more difficult to treat.
-Serious fractures are often characterized by the complexity of the surgery required, pain and suffering, and a long period of physical therapy, as well as potential permanent loss of mobility.
+Serious fractures are often characterized by the complexity of the surgery required, pain and suffering, a long period of physical therapy, and potentially permanent loss of mobility.
 Broken bones heal at different rates.
-A simple fracture can repair itself within weeks while larger or more complex breaks can require much more time to heal, considerable medical expense, and significant loss of income.
+A simple fracture can repair itself within weeks, while larger or more complex breaks can require much more time to heal, considerable medical expense, and significant loss of income.
 If bone fragments protrude through the skin, these “open” fractures carry a higher risk of infection and present more complications.
 Some serious fractures require the replacement of the bone and/or the insertion of metal parts in the body.

 After a car accident, see a doctor!